dzhang32/biocthis_workshop/index.md

 - `testthat` - [3rd edition](https://rstudio.com/resources/webinars/testthat-3/)
 - How to write your own GHA workflow?
 A good place to start with using GHA in R can be found [here](https://ropenscilabs.github.io/actions_sandbox/).
 - Submission/maintenance of Bioconductor packages.
 Info regarding submissions can be found [here](https://www.bioconductor.org/developers/package-submission/) and maintaining packages [here](https://www.bioconductor.org/developers/how-to/git/).
+- An alternative making Bioconductor packages workshop can be found [here](https://saskiafreytag.github.io/making_bioconductor_pkg/articles/workshop.html).
+This covers in detail additional topics such as submitting your package to Bioconductor.

 # Making your own Bioconductor-friendly package